Your Ad Here

 Station

-A location owned by a railroad or railroads that accepts freight via carfloat, lighter or barge, but does not have track, float bridge or facilities for the loading and unloading of the freight car itself.
+A waterfront location owned by a railroad or railroads that accepts freight via carfloat, lighter or barge, but does not have track, float bridge or facilities for the loading and unloading of the freight car itself.
 Most pier stations had long freight sheds built on top of and extending the length of the pier for the storage of that freight and protection from weather.

 Freight is transferred directly out of the freight car while still loaded upon the carfloat, to the pier.